Note

 Limitations

-Data Streaming has some limitations compared to queuing data for ingestion.
+Data streaming has some limitations compared to queuing data for ingestion.

-• Tags can’t be set on data.
+- You can't set tags on data.

-• The payload sent in the request can’t exceed 10 MB, regardless of format or compression.
+ingestionMappingReference.
+Inline mapping isn't supported. - The payload sent in the request can't exceed 10 MB, regardless of format or compression.

 For more information, see Streaming Limitations.